dinosoeren/roomM8/README.md

 That being said, you should of course always be cautious when talking to anyone online.
 If you get a message that seems fishy/sketchy, just ignore it.
 If you become suspicious that someone might not be a Noogler, ask for proof. **If you are harassed or believe someone is abusing the service, please report them immediately.** Ultimately, however, roomM8's creator cannot be held responsible for anything bad that happens.

+### Can I temporarily hide my profile?
+Yes.
+If at any time you wish to stop receiving messages from other users and temporarily hide your profile from the public listing, just click the 'Hide profile' button.
+To unhide your profile, click the 'Show profile' button.

 ### Can I delete my account?
 Yes.
 Once you're done using roomM8, hopefully after you've found a fantastic roommate, it's very easy to delete your account and permenantly erase all your info from the database.
+This action cannot be undone.

 ## Deploying roomM8

 Want to deploy your own copy of roomM8?

+You will need:
+* A [Heroku](https://heroku.com/) dyno (can be local)
+* A [Redis Cloud](https://devcenter.heroku.com/articles/rediscloud) database to store persistent user sessions
+* A [MongoDB](https://mlab.com/) database to store user account data.
+* A [Google Cloud Platform](https://console.cloud.google.com/) project with an OAuth 2.0 client ID

 ### How to deploy